JasonGROSSO/Moonshot-project/README.md

 # Moonshot-project

-This project aim to help developpers working on complexe project by providing them a catalog of said project's componants; as way to often you have to scroll / use CRTL + F for hours to gain an understanding of the project you're working on.
+This project aim to help developpers working on complexe project by providing them a dictionary of said project's componants; as way to often you have to scroll / use CRTL + F for hours to gain an understanding of the project you're working on.

 This tool is independant of any other external program.